iancenry/vans-hire/readme.md

 - The main reason you should nest is when you want to keep displaying some UI on the page, but also want to display more.
 - **NB** Do not nest when you just want to avoid repetition in your paths such as the `vans` and `vans/:id`.
 These two paths don't share the same UI so there is no need for nesting `vans/:id` into `vans`.

+#### Recap
+1. What is the primary reason to use a nested route?
+Whenever we have some shared UI between routes in our app.

+2. What is a "Layout Route"?
+It's the parent route of some nested routes that contains just the portion of the UI that will be shared whe you move from one nested route to another.
+It will use an Outlet component.

+3. What does the <Outlet /> component do?
+When do you use it?
+We use it anytime we have a parent Route that's wrapping children routes.
+It renders the matching child route's `element` prop given in its route definition

+4. What is an "Index Route"?
+It's the "default route" we want to render when the path of the parent route matches.
+It gives us a chance to render an element inside the parent's <Outlet /> at the same path as the parent route.